plone/volto/docs/source/blocks/core/grid.md

 ```{versionadded} Volto 17.0.0-alpha.10
 ```

-Volto comes with a Grid block, building upon the primitive of a container block, it is a block that contains other blocks.
+Volto comes with a Grid block, it is a block that contains other blocks.
 The Grid block uses a fixed horizontal layout with a configurable maximum items per block, defaulting to four elements.

 The Grid block can potentially contain any block type.
 However, the used blocks might need some styling work to adapt to the horizontal and small widths in the container.
 For this reason, only these four are included by default: `slate` (text), `image`, `listing` and `teaser`.